A SURVEY OF OPTIONS AND STRATEGIES

 A folding unit, like the one shown, can give some degree of power control in ultra-bright conditions, by not being fully opened.
 Fully opened in decent Sun, it can easily produce 5 Watts of power.
 At midday in the middle of Summer, at mid latitudes, and properly aimed, it can produce several Watts more.

-Since high temperatures are not good for Li-ion batteries, the power bank or charger will need to be kept in the shade while charging.
+Since high temperatures are not good for Li-ion batteries, the power bank or charger will need to be kept in the shade while charging, if the ambient temperature is very warm.
 You can use a radiant barrier material (such as metalised mylar bubble sheet) to form a shade cone for this.
 The conical shape is used because it is easy to form, tends to be self-supporting and resists collapsing in on itself.
 The weight of the power bank or charger, placed within it, stops the cone from opening out.

 If the Sunlight is not optimal, and if you have a removable battery power bank, rather than trying to charge the power bank, it may be more efficient to charge a single 18650 battery in a USB battery charger, and this battery can be swapped into the power bank when needed.